FusionAuth/fusionauth-site/site/_posts/2020-09-01-microservices-gateway.md

 ---
 layout: blog-post
-title: Building a microservices gateway application
+title: Centralized authentication with a microservices gateway
 description: Implement authentication and authorization using FusionAuth for a gateway API application that routes to two different microservices.
 author: Tim Kleier
 image: blogs/node-microservices-gateway/building-a-microservices-gateway-application.png